Mzubac125/toronto-police-calls-map/README.md

-# Real Time Police Calls GTA
+# Police Calls GTA Analytics Engineering Project

 ## Overview
 This project creates an automated pipeline to collect, transform, and store Toronto Police Service (TPS) call data, which can then be visualized in Tableau.